bwaidelich/Wwwision.PrivateResources/README.md

 Known issues and limitations
 ----------------------------

-* This package works well with TYPO3 Neos, but Neos currently doesn't offer a way to select a *resource collection* when uploading files or working with the Media Module.
+* This package works well with [Neos CMS](https://www.neos.io), but Neos currently doesn't offer a way to select a *resource collection* when uploading files or working with the Media Module.
 You can, however, activate protected resources globally (see above) or create custom editors for your protected file uploads
 * Private resources currently only work for **persistent** resources. **Static** resources are not yet covered